nbhat1998/PintOS/doc/vm.md

 > to be evicted.
 How do you ensure that Q cannot access or modify
 > the page during the eviction process?

+Once a frame is chosen for eviction, we first set all the ptes to no longer point to the frame, and then zero out the page so Q cannot modify the new page as it has no pointer to it.

 > B6: (2 marks)
 > A page fault in process P can cause another process Q's frame
 > to be evicted.
 How do you avoid a race between P evicting Q's
 > frame and Q faulting the page back in?

+Since we pin pages during eviction, when Q tries to fault the page back in, it will not choose the same frame as before.

 > B7: (2 marks)
 > Explain how you handle access to paged-out user pages that